ljsinclair/featurebase-docs/_includes/com-cluster/com-cluster-migrate-summary.md

 * larger than the source cluster

 {: .warning}
-Migrating to a cluster with less memory and processor resources is not possible.
+Clusters cannot be migrated to systems with less resources than the source.